Degree type(s): Bachelor's (BSN)

 - Engage in lifelong learning through the application of evidence-based knowledge from nursing and the arts and sciences as the basis for nursing practice.

-- Integrate professional nursing standards, the code of ethics, principles of servant-leadership, Catholic and Benedictine values, and a liberal arts education into practice to advance the nursing profession.
+- Integrate professional nursing standards, a code of ethics, principles of servant-leadership, Catholic and Benedictine values, and a liberal arts education into practice to advance the nursing profession.

 Career Outlook for Those With A Bachelor's Degree in Nursing

 The U.S. Department of Labor has projected the need for more than a million new nurses by 2018.
-The Institute of Medicine (IOM in conjunction with the Robert Wood Johnson Foundation) recommended in The Future of Nursing: Leading Change, Advancing Health (2011) that the proportion of nurses who have a bachelor’s degree be increased from 50-80% by 2020.
+The Institute of Medicine (IOM) in conjunction with the Robert Wood Johnson Foundation recommended in The Future of Nursing: Leading Change, Advancing Health (2011) that the proportion of nurses who have a bachelor’s degree be increased from 50% to 80% by 2020.

-Employment of registered nurses is expected to grow by 16% from 2014 to 2024, more than twice the national average for all occupations.
-Nursing degree graduates from the University of Mary are highly sought after, and many have job placements before they graduate, including at Catholic hospitals and other healthcare facilities.
+Employment of registered nurses is expected to grow by 15% from 2016 to 2026, more than twice the national average for all occupations.
+Nursing degree graduates from the University of Mary are highly sought after and many have job placements before they graduate, including at Catholic hospitals and other healthcare facilities.